 Though considered non-harmful, slight irritation may result from contact because of the abrasive nature of the aluminium oxide particles.
-Four students received severe hand burns whilst making moulds of their hands with dental plaster substituted for Plaster of Paris.
-The dental plaster known as "Stone" was a special form of calcium sulfate hemihydrate containing alpha-hemihydrate crystals that provide high compression strength to the moulds.
-Beta-hemihydrate (normal Plaster of Paris) does not cause skin burns in similar circumstances Skin contact may result in severe irritation particularly to broken skin.
+Skin contact may result in severe irritation particularly to broken skin.
 Ulceration known as "chrome ulcers" may develop.
 Chrome ulcers and skin cancer are significantly related.